thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### Kafka Topics

-Below is a comprehensive list of Kafka topics used within the ThingsBoard MQTT Broker, along with their respective descriptions.
+Below is a comprehensive list of Kafka topics used within TBMQ, along with their respective descriptions.

 * **tbmq.msg.all** - for all published messages from MQTT clients, regardless of their type, to the broker.
 * **tbmq.msg.app. + ${client_id}** - for messages the APPLICATION client should receive based on its subscriptions.